Comparing Kalman Filters and Observers for Power System Dynamic State Estimation with Model Uncertainty and Malicious

 where $\omega_u=100$ is the frequency of the given signals.
 The unknown inputs are manually chosen, showing different scenarios for inaccurate model and parameters without a predetermined distribution. \end{enumerate}

-For DSE we use the $4$th order generator model in \cite{qi2015dynamic,qi}.
+For DSE we use the fourth-order generator model in \cite{qi2015dynamic,qi}.
 We do not use a more detailed model mainly because 1) A good model should be simple enough to facilitate design \cite{zhou1996robust}, 2) it is harder to validate a more detailed model and there are also more parameters that need to be calibrated \cite{huang2013generator,ariff2015estimating}, and 3) the computational burden can be higher for a more detailed model, which may not satisfy the requirement of real-time estimation.
-The Kalman filters and the observer are set as follows. \begin{enumerate} \item DSE is performed on the post-contingency system on time period $[0,10\,\textrm{s}]$, which starts from the fault clearing. \item The initial estimated mean of the rotor speed is set to be $\omega_0$ and that for the other states is set to be twice of the real initial states. \item The initial estimation error covariance is set to be $0.1\vect{I}_n$. \item As mentioned before, the covariance of the process noise is set as a diagonal matrix, whose diagonal entries are the square of 5\% of the largest state changes \cite{zhou}. \item The covariance for the measurement noise is a diagonal matrix, whose diagonal entries are $0.01^2$, as in \cite{zhou}. \item For the observer in Section~\ref{sec:Observers}, the LMI~\eqref{equ:LMIObserverDes} is solved via CVX on MATLAB~\cite{CVX1}.
+The Kalman filters and the observer are set as follows. \begin{enumerate} \item DSE is performed on the post-contingency system on time period $[0,10\,\textrm{s}]$, which starts from the fault clearing. \item The initial estimated mean of the rotor speed is set to be $\omega_0$ and that for the other states is set to be twice of the real initial states. \item The initial estimation error covariance is set to be $0.1\vect{I}_n$. \item As mentioned before, the covariance of the process noise is set as a diagonal matrix, whose diagonal entries are the square of 5\% of the largest state changes \cite{zhou}. \item The covariance for the measurement noise is a diagonal matrix, whose diagonal entries are $0.01^2$, as in \cite{zhou}. \item For both UKF and SR-UKF, $2n+1$ sigma points are used in the unscented transformation. \item For UKF and SR-UKF, a popular heuristic $n+\kappa=3$ proposed in \cite{julier2000new} is used to choose the parameter $\kappa$ in unscented transformation in order to minimize the moments of the standard Gaussian and the sigma points up to the fourth order. \item For UKF is performed by using the EKF/UKF toolbox \cite{hartikainen2011optimal}, in which the function `$\operatorname{schol}$' is used to calculate the lower triangular Cholesky factor of a matrix and can get an output even when the matrix is not positive semidefinite \cite{qi2015dynamic}. \item For the observer in Section~\ref{sec:Observers}, the LMI~\eqref{equ:LMIObserverDes} is solved via CVX on MATLAB~\cite{CVX1}.